Interstate 244: Route description

-I-244 begins at a stack interchange with I-44 (which is concurrent with State Highway 66 (SH-66) at this point) and a short segment of the Gilcrease Expressway that is disconnected from the rest of that highway.
+I-244 begins at a stack interchange with I-44 (which is concurrent with State Highway 66 (SH-66) at this point).
 I-244 continues northeast from here, running parallel to Southwest Boulevard.
 Two interchanges provide access to 33rd West Avenue, 40th Place, and Southwest Boulevard.
 US-75 northbound then merges into I-244 eastbound at exit 2, forming a concurrency with the Interstate; US-75 south of here is a freeway headed south toward Glenpool and Okmulgee.
 The next three interchanges only provide partial access to the roads they link to.
 Exit 3A, which lacks a westbound exit ramp, provides access to Southwest Boulevard; exit 3B to 21st Street and Union Avenue and exit 4A to 17th Street and Southwest Boulevard provide only a westbound exit and eastbound entrance.
 North of exit 4A, I-244 and US-75 cross the Arkansas River.

 Exit 4B marks I-244's entry into the Inner Dispersal Loop (IDL), a ring of freeways encircling Downtown Tulsa.
 At exit 4B, the southwest corner of the loop, US-75 splits away from I-244, joining I-444, which begins at this interchange and proceeds along the south and east edges of the loop.
 US-64 and SH-51 westbound join I-244 at this interchange, continuing along the westside of the loop with the Interstate.
 Two partial interchanges, exits 4C and 5A, provide access to Downtown Tulsa streets.
 I-244 then reaches the northwest corner of the IDL.
 At this point lies an interchange with two other freeways.
 US-64 and SH-51 split away from I-444 here to join westbound US-412, forming the Keystone Expressway.
 The L.L.
 Tisdale Parkway continues north from here.
 I-244 turns east from here, following the north leg of the IDL, joined by US-412 eastbound, which will overlap I-244 for the remainder of the highway.
 Three more exits to downtown streets are along this leg of the loop.
 At the northeast corner of the loop, I-244 junctions with I-444, which ends at this interchange, and US-75, which continues north toward Bartlesville.
 I-244 and US-412 exit the loop on an easterly course.